crashbone/mapgenie-elden-ring-extension/README.md

  - Tamper Monkey extension
  - Dashboard
  - (+) icon (to add a new script)
-3. Copy paste the code below
+3. Copy paste the script code from *[script.js](https://github.com/crashbone/mapgenie-elden-ring-extension/blob/main/script.js)*
 4. Adjust `customFilterConfiguration` field with your own preset:
  - `"YOUR PRESET NAME": ['your-filter-1', 'your-filter-2', dungeon', 'site of grace']`

-# Code